KrekkieD/nocca/README.md

     <td class="property-cell"><code>servers.proxy.instance</code></td>
     <td class="default-value-cell"><code>Nocca.$server</code></td>
     <td class="description-cell">
       Constructor function for the proxy server.
-This function should open de port and initialize the server component to begin receiving requests. <strong>If you override this, make sure you know what you are doing.</strong>
+This function should open the port and initialize the server component to begin receiving requests. <strong>If you override this, make sure you know what you are doing.</strong>
     </td>
   </tr>